 Officer lists.
 Each ACRL chapter submits a list of its officers to the ACRL office within one month of the election.

 Outreach to ACRL national members.
-Each chapter is encouraged to offer opportunities such as reduced conference registration to ACRL members living in their region who are not members of the chapter.
+Each chapter is encouraged to offer opportunities such as reduced chapter program registration to ACRL members living in their region who are not members of the chapter.